 - Leptospirosis: Leptospirosis is a bacterial infection that can cause fever, vomiting, and diarrhea and can be deadly in pups.
 All puppies should be vaccinated against leptospirosis.

 - Kennel Cough: Kennel cough is a highly contagious respiratory infection that can be deadly in puppies.
 All puppies should be vaccinated against kennel cough.

-It will save you money in the long run.
+Vaccinating a puppy can save you money in the long run